riccardoluongo/serverwebui/README.md

 linux-cpupower
 ```

-Python packages (to be installed in the virtual environment.
-See below.)
+Python packages (to be installed in the virtual environment; see below.):
 ```
 flask
 nvitop